carladanie11/carladanie11/README.md

 # 👋 Hi!
 I'm Carla

 🌟 **About Me:**
-I'm a Data Scientist passionate about transforming data into strategic solutions.
+Data Scientist passionate about transforming data into strategic solutions.

 ---